1. What if I cannot afford to pay the balance on my hospital bill?

 3. Where should I send my payment?

 Payment should be sent to the address in the remit to section of your statement.
-For your convenience, a return envelope has been enclosed or you may choose to pay online by logging in to your online account and pay using Visa, Mastercard or American Express (please note, the pay online feature will be activated in late spring, 2011).
+For your convenience, a return envelope has been enclosed or you may choose to pay online by logging in to your online account and pay using Visa, Mastercard or American Express.

 4. Why didn't my insurance company pay in full?